- Workshops & field trips

 Friday 18 May 2018, 8.30am to 5.30pm

-A behind-the-scenes tour of three small animal veterinary practices in Brisbane, providing unique insight into the running of a successful practice.
+A behind-the-scenes tour of three small and mixed veterinary practices in Brisbane, providing unique insight into the running of a successful practice.
 The day will focus on vital areas, such as finance, management, marketing and branding, human resources, strategies and infrastructure.
 The day will include morning tea, lunch and afternoon tea, as well as transport between the practices.

 AVA Member: $699